stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 +++
-title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-07-30T22:05:00+01:00"
+title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-08-02T10:31:00+01:00"
 description = "Designing a wrapper for working with Terraform & OpenTofu components" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes [an implementation of a wrapper](https://www.stuartellis.name/articles/tf-monorepo-tooling/) for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/).
 This implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project alongside other code.
-The wrapper only requires a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).
+The wrapper uses a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/) and has no other dependencies.

 The design enables projects to support: